During the desmo-project more questions loomed up than answers were found.

 .
 When still alive please react

 .
-Please acquaintances react for those who cannot react by themselves anymore.
+Family members or acquaintances please do react for those who cannot react by themselves anymore.

 Who knows more about: